covid-at-home/covid-at-home/level4.md

 - Name the current President/Prime Minister.
 - Count backwards from 10 down to 1.

-If the AMTS suggests cognitive problems, this counts as one point in the CRB-65 criteria, a clinical prediction rule used to assess whether patients with pneumonia have such a severe condition that they would require out-patient or in-patient hospital care under normal circumstances.
+If the AMTS suggests cognitive problems, this counts as one point in the CRB-65 criteria, a clinical prediction rule used to assess whether patients with pneumonia have such a severe condition that they would require hospital care.

 Immediate home care for cognitive problems may include encouraging the patient to eat and drink, being sure appropriate fever medication has been taken on schedule, and freshly ventilating the room.
+But really, get help.

 ### Too high or too low respiration rate

 Count respirations per minute by holding your hand close enough to feel the patient's breath, watching his or her chest, and/or watching his or her abdomen, while holding a clock with a second hand or a digital watch/phone stopwatch.
-Respiration rate (RR) should be higher than 12 bpm and lower than 27.
-A respiratory rate of 30+ bpm counts as a point in the CRB-65 criteria.
+Respiration rate (RR) should be between 12 and 20 breaths per minute.
+A respiratory rate over 30 times a minute counts as a point in the CRB-65 criteria, but you should hopefully have the patient in a hospital well before that.

 Immediate home care for respiratory problems may include ventilating the patient's room and propping him or her up so that he or she can be in an upright but comfortably resting position.
 It is also a good idea to elevate the head of the bed for sleeping if possible, and there are some sleeping positions that can make breathing easier, too.

 ### Low oxygen saturation

-If you have an oxymeter (see [shopping page](https://www.covid-at-home.info/shopping)), any oxygen saturation lower than 95%  may also indicate a respiratory problem.
+If you have an oxymeter (see [shopping page](https://www.covid-at-home.info/shopping)), any oxygen saturation lower than 95%  may indicate a respiratory problem.
+If at any stage the patient's lips should turn blue, call an ambulance immediately!

 ### Very low blood pressure